Effects of climate change on agriculture: Projected effects from temperature increase

 Climate-driven changes in crop yields at different latitudes, as projected by the US National Research Council in 2011.

 Maize will fail to reproduce at temperatures above 35 C and soybean above 38.8 C.

 Changes in temperature and weather patterns will alter areas suitable for farming.
 The current prediction is that temperatures will increase and precipitation will decrease in arid and semi-arid regions (Middle East, Africa, Australia, Southwest United States, and Southern Europe).
 In addition, crop yields in tropical regions will be negatively affected by the projected moderate increase in temperature (1–2 °C) expected to occur during the first half of the century.
 During the second half of the century, further warming is projected to decrease crop yields in all regions including Canada and the Northern United States.
 Many staple crops are extremely sensitive to heat and when temperatures rise over 36 C, soybean seedlings are killed and corn pollen loses its vitality.
 Warmer temperatures also contribute to the spread and growth of pests and diseases.
 According to some estimates, a 1 °C increase in global temperature could result in a 10–25% decline in crop yields in the future due to pest growth.
 According to the Intergovernmental Panel on Climate Change (IPCC) 2023 Synthesis Report, global surface temperature has increased by approximately 1.1 °C above the 1850–1900 average.

 Higher winter temperatures and more frost-free days in some regions can currently be disruptive, as they can cause phenological mismatch between flowering time of plants and the activity of pollinators, threatening their reproductive success.
 In the longer term, however, they would result in longer growing seasons.
 For example, a 2014 study found that maize yields in the Heilongjiang region of China increased by between 7 and 17% per decade as a result of rising temperatures.
 On the other hand, a year 2017 meta-analysis comparing data from four different methods of estimating effect of warming (two types of climate model, statistical regressions and field experiments where land around certain crops was warmed by a certain amount to compare them with the controls) concluded that on a global scale, warming alone has consistently negative effects on the yields of four most important crops, suggesting that any increases would be down to precipitation changes and the CO2 fertilization effect.
 A 2025 systematic review found that, without effective adaptation measures, climate change could reduce global agricultural food production by up to 14% by 2050.

+A 2026 joint report by the Food and Agriculture Organization (FAO) and the World Meteorological Organization (WMO) identified 25°C as a critical temperature threshold beyond which crop yields begin to decline significantly, with effects on harvests and food prices persisting for up to a year.